friedow/centerpiece/README.md

 To avoid delays in the plugin launch time this plugin comes with a systemd service which will create an index file.
 This index file is located at `~/.cache/centerpiece/git-repositories-index.json` and necessary for the plugin to work.

+It exports the following environment variables:
+- `$GIT_DIRECTORY`: The path to the git directory.
+- `$GIT_DIRECTORY_NAME`:  The name of the git directory.

 **Related config keys**

 ```yml